tnguyen-va/health-apis-vista-fhir-query/README.md

-# health-apis-flash-fhir
+# health-apis-vista-fhir-query
-Application for pulling real-time health records and returning them in a FHIR compliant format.
+Application for pulling real-time health records from VistA and returning them in a FHIR compliant format.